Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 addition to public events, members of our standing committees perform many

-groups, we need to provide list here-making the distinction between affiliated
+affiliated study groups, we need to provide list here - making the distinction

 members

-services, what other religious services (such as baptisms, weddings,funerals,
+worship services, what other religious services (such as baptisms, weddings,

 Our